 A healthy diet is nutritious food without toxins or addictions.
 Despite their popularity, trusted toxins and addictions in our diet are common, covert causes of conflict and sickness.
-So we should avoid toxins like pesticides, herbicides, and fungicides; and we should avoid addictions like honey, sweets, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
+So we should avoid toxins like pesticides, herbicides, and fungicides; and we should avoid addictions like sugar, honey, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
 What should we eat?

 We should eat organic food and follow a lacto-ovo-vegetarian diet.
 Organic food (which excludes chemicals) minimizes toxins, and a lacto-ovo-vegetarian diet (which excludes meat, chicken, and fish) minimizes our cravings for addictions.
 The result is an organic, addiction-free Lacto-Ovo-VEgetarian diet, which I call the “LOVE Diet," my acronymic recipe for health, which combines tasty vegetarian cuisine with whole dairy and eggs.

 Contrary to popular opinion, we don't need meat, chicken, or fish.
 They lack balanced nutrition and cause addiction.
 The LOVE Diet replaces meat, chicken, and fish with beans, nuts, seeds, and whole grains, which offer more nutrition and less hunger or addiction.
 Delicious and nutritious, with satiety and sanity, the LOVE Diet is a recipe for peace and health, our most crucial but elusive goals.